How will autonomous cars affect insurance?

 According to the Society of Automotive Engineers, there are six levels of self-driving vehicle technology, ranging from Level 0 (no automation) to Level 5 (full automation).

-Currently, vehicles that utilize automation features like Tesla's Autopilot are classified as Level 3: Conditional Driving Automation.
-Something like the cruise control feature found on most vehicles is considered Level 1 Automation, or Driver Assistance.
+Vehicles that utilize automation features like Tesla's Autopilot or GM's Super Cruise require driver supervision and are classified as Level 2: Partial Driving Automation.
+The cruise control feature found on most vehicles is considered Level 1 Automation: Driver Assistance.